atreides1/HW5-Benchmarking/README.md

 ### 7. Select workload: a list of service requests to the system.
 We will be testing on a cache with 2048 bytes memory, with keys of 8 bytes and values of 16 bytes being stored.
-Perfomance will be evaluated for a cache under a modeled ETC workload with a ratio of ~[21 GET: 8 DELETE: 1 SET] being sent to the server.
+Performance will be evaluated for a cache under a modeled ETC workload with a ratio of ~[21 GET: 8 DELETE: 1 SET] being sent to the server.
 We will be measuring performance under varied static request rates on both a "warm" and "cold" cache.

 The number of requests we plan to send total will be about 35 million requests.
 For every delete request, there will be 8 set requests and 21 get requests from the client.